Profit from soil: The Understanding Ag Soil Academy

 George will discuss his regenerative journey over the last 10 years and share advice to improve soil health on a mixed farming operation.

-The team will join the workshop to discuss their approach and the challenges and benefits of improving soil health.
+Nat and Roger will join the workshop to discuss the challenges and opportunities of regenerative livestock breeding.

 Free and discounted tickets for our Soil Health Workshops